perniewebdev/flashcards-project/README.md

 # Flashcards App

-A web app where users can make flashcards, study them, and share decks.
+A web app where users can make flashcards, study them and share them.
-Works offline and saves progress.
+Works offline and saves your progress.

-## Features
+# Features

-- Create, edit, delete flashcard decks
-- Add, edit, delete cards (question + answer)
+- Make and manage flashcards (create, edit, delete)
-- Study mode (flip cards, mark correct/incorrect)
+- Study cards and track answers (flip cards, mark correct/incorrect)
-- Public decks and copy decks from others
+- Share and copy decks from others
-- Offline support (PWA)
+- Work offline (PWA)

-## Tech & Tools
+# Tech & Tools

-- **Express.js** – backend server and API
+- Express.js – backend server and REST-ish API (handles user, deck and card requests)
-- **React / Vite** – frontend / PWA
+- HTML, CSS, JavaScript – frontend client / PWA
-- **npm** – manages packages
+- npm – manages packages for client and server
-- **PostgreSQL** – saves users, decks, cards, progress
+- PostgreSQL – cloud storage for users, decks, cards, and progress

-- **GitHub Projects / Trello** – tracks tasks
-- **HTTP knowledge** – needed for API requests
+# Project Management
+- Will use Excel to make sure I remember to include everything.